fadhlillah2/simulation-systems-application/README.md

 - Spring Boot Starter JDBC: This starter provides the necessary dependencies for using JDBC with Spring Boot.
 - Spring Session Core: The core module for Spring Session, which allows explicit session management in your Spring application.
 - Spring Session JDBC: This module provides JDBC (Java Database Connectivity) support for Spring Session, allowing sessions to be stored and retrieved from a relational database.
-- rest-api-sdk: This is necessary to interact with PayPal's APIs in the project.
+- Rest Api Sdk: This is necessary to interact with PayPal's APIs in the project.

 ## About Project
   This application is designed to demonstrate a user registration, login, CRUD mechanism system using Spring Boot as the primary framework, PayPal Payment Integration to handle (transactions, process payments, and handle refunds among other functionalities), Spring Session and JDBC to manage user sessions in a database, Thymeleaf for the front-end templating, and Hibernate for the persistence layer.
 The data is stored in a MySQL database, and Spring Data JPA is used to simplify database operations.